LasseWolter/honours-project-21-22/Research/research_review.md

 - If applause snippets are group actions, might that be a problem for our usecase?
 - what are delta and sigma features?
 - How do we address gender differences?
+- Should we also remove 'bad-laughter' segments from ICSI like Truong and Van Leeuwen?

 # Projects
 ### IDEO Laughter Project (2018)